When Good and Reproducible Results are a Giant with Feet of Clay: The Importance of Software Quality in NLP: CTC compression

 \subsection{Experimental Settings}

-We train and evaluate ASR and ST models on MuST-C v1.0 \cite{CATTONI2021101155}, which contains parallel speech-to-text data with English (en) as source language and 8 target text languages, namely Dutch (nl), French (fr), German (de), Italian (it), Portuguese (pt), Romanian (ro), Russian (ru), and Spanish (es).
-The ASR model is trained on the transcripts of the MuST-C en-es train set, as it is the largest section of the corpus\sara{.} For ST, 8 different models are trained, one for each language direction.
-Evaluation is performed on the tst-COMMON, by computing word error rate (WER) for ASR and SacreBLEU \citep{post-2018-call}\footnote{BLEU|\#:1|c:mixed|e:no|tok:13a|s:exp|v:2.0.0} for ST, and using bootstrap resampling \citep{koehn-2004-statistical} with 95\% confidence interval to assess statistical significance.
+We train and evaluate ASR and ST models on MuST-C v1.0 \cite{CATTONI2021101155}, which contains parallel speech-to-text data with English (en) as source language and 8 target text languages, namely Dutch (nl), French (fr), German (de), Italian (it), Portuguese (pt), Romanian (ro), Russian (ru), and Spanish (es). \mg{For ASR, we use the en-es section (the largest of the corpus).} For ST, 8 different models are trained, one for each language direction.
+Evaluation is performed on the tst-COMMON, by computing word error rate (WER) for ASR and BLEU with SacreBLEU \citep{post-2018-call}\footnote{BLEU|\#:1|c:mixed|e:no|tok:13a|s:exp|v:2.0.0} for ST\mg{.
+We assess statistical significance using bootstrap resampling \citep{koehn-2004-statistical} with 95\% confidence interval.} \mg{Detailed experimental settings are reported in Appendix \ref{app:expsett}.}